tigbr/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/union-ptr-cast.rst

     reinterpret_cast<double*>(U); // warning: the union pointed to by this expression has no field with the type 'double' }

 The check can retrieve the pointee target type through type aliases.
 In case the target pointer type of the cast is behind a type alias, then the check retrieves the pointer type itself from behind the alias.
 In the example below, the check retrieves the type behind ``(ShortPtr)``, namely, ``short *``.

 .. code-block:: c++

   typedef short *ShortPtr;
+  typedef int *IntPtr;

   union MyUnion {
     short S;